 After some initial head-scratching caused by their odd stick-in-your ear design, the reviews of Apple's cable-free AirPods were pretty favourable.
 Then, as always, a number of similar wireless headphones were released that attempt to get in on the act.

-These products work excellently with every iPhone, and you may even be wondering which will best work with the new iPhone X.
+These products work excellently with every iPhone, and you may even be wondering which will best work with iPhones with no headphone jack.

 The advantages of a wireless design are obvious - especially for sport and exercise, as they allow you to go running or to work-out at a gym without having to worry about snagging the cables all the time.

 Mind you, as owners of the AirPods have discovered, the little earbuds are fine when you're just casually walking around, but might not be stable enough to stay in place once you start to pick up the pace a bit.
 So if you want some cable-free earbuds that you can wear for exercising then you'll definitely lean towards brands such as Jabra and Motorola, whose earbuds are water-resistant for outdoor use, and include small rubber 'fins' to help keep them in place.

 In addition to providing pretty good sound quality, the Apple AirPods are also packed with high-tech features, such as Apple's W1 chip, which can tell when you take the earbuds out, and even let you use Siri voice commands.
 So Apple's rivals have come up with some smart features of their own, such as Motorola's 'find my headphones' feature, while several provide the ability to adjust the sound levels so that urban joggers can still hear the noise of traffic around them.

 And while Apple is often criticised for its high prices, most of the rival earbuds that we've seen so far are actually more expensive than the AirPods - which just proves that Apple can offer good value for money when it wants to.
 (If you are experiencing Bluetooth issues read: How to fix Bluetooth Problems)